What is an encroachment?

 What activities require an encroachment permit?

-Activities include installation of driveways, curb and gutter, trenching for utility pipelines, cable, conduit, water and sewer lines, landscaping work including fencing, weed and tree removal, planting in the right-of-way, and construction access.
+Activities include installation of driveways, curb and gutter, trenching for utility pipelines, cable, conduit, water and sewer lines, landscaping work including fencing, weed and tree removal, planting in the right-of-way, construction access or any other activities that require access to or work within the county road right of way.
 Permission to access County property for any of these activities is obtained by application of an encroachment permit.

 Applying for an encroachment permit

 Encroachment permits are issued by the Public Works Department/Roads Division.
 Applicants requesting a permit must file a completed application (PDF) with the Public Works Department at 1195 Third Street, Room 101, Napa, CA 94559.
 Instructions for filling out the application form are on the form and general conditions that must be adhered to are attached.
 Additional conditions for each permit will be attached to the copy given to the applicant.

 Call before you dig